What is Readability? Why Does it Matter?

 Readability is a measure of how easy a piece of text is to read.
 It includes elements of complexity, familiarity, legibility, and even the fonts you choose.

-The main criteria that make up both formulas are:
+The main criteria that make up the readability formula are:

 - Sentence length: the average number of words in each sentence.